top of page

-This is your DIY manual for enlarging or creating your own terp.
-Your artificial settlement mound or house platform.
-Despite terps are being made for more than 2,600 years, this manual is the first of its kind.
-We sincerely hope it's not too little too late, now that terp-building is on the rise again, and we've observed this often happens in an amateurish way.
-In doing so, taking unnecessary safety risks.
+This is your DIY manual for enlarging or creating your own terp – your artificial settlement mound or house platform to be protected against sea or river floods, depending on where they were built.
+Despite terps having been erected on the tidal marshlands of the Wadden Sea for more than 2,600 years, this manual is the first of its kind.
+We sincerely hope it’s not too little too late now that terp-building is on the rise again, as we have observed that this often happens in an amateurish way with unnecessary safety risks being taken.

 Although most terps were built in the period between 650 BC and AD 1050, it's still a current solution.
-Take for example the terp constructed next to the town of Wieringerwerf, located in the embanked land of Wieringermeerpolder in province Noord Holland.
-Town and terp were founded in '30s of the last century.
-The terp was even of service at the end of the Second World War, when dikes of the Wieringermeerpolder were destroyed.
-Read our post Refuge on a terp 2.0, waiting to be liberated, about this catastrophe.
-The most recent terps were built ten years ago, in region Overdiepse Polder in province Noord Brabant.
+Take, for example, the terp constructed next to the town of Wieringerwerf, located in the embanked land of Wieringermeerpolder in the province of Noord Holland.
+The town and terp were founded in the '30s of the last century.
+The terp was even of service at the end of the Second World War when the dikes of the Wieringermeerpolder were destroyed.
+Read our blog post Refuge on a terp 2.0, waiting to be liberated, about this catastrophe.
+The most recent terps were built ten years ago in the region Overdiepse Polder in the province of Noord Brabant.
 It's part of the Delta Plan after serious flooding caused by the big rivers Rhine and Meuse two decades ago.
-Lastly, at the time of writing folks of the village of Blije in province Friesland have a cunning plan to built a terp too.
+Lastly, at the time of writing, folks from the village of Blije in the province of Friesland have a cunning plan to build a terp too.

-However.
-It deeply troubled the Nordfriesen and the Ostfriesen in Germany, and the Frisians in province Friesland in the Netherlands, that the residents of province Noord Brabant and of province Noord Holland already before, don't obey all necessary rituals and procedures.
-In time, this might have very serious consequences for the safety and health of people who dwell on these terps.
-Therefore, the Frisian bastards felt it was urgent to produce a manual to avoid future, similar irresponsible behavior.
+However, it deeply troubled the Nordfriesen and the Ostfriesen in Germany, and the Frisians in the province of Friesland in the Netherlands, that the residents of the province of Noord Brabant, and of the province of Noord Holland already before, do not obey all necessary rituals and procedures.
+In time, this might have very serious consequences for the safety and health of the people who dwell on these terps.
+Therefore, the Frisian bastards felt it was urgent to produce a manual to avoid future, similar irresponsible behaviour.

-Be warned that children should construct terps only under direct supervision of an adult.
-Adults should read the instructions, and in particular all warnings, carefully.
+Be warned that children should construct ramps only under the direct supervision of an adult.
+Adults should read the instructions, and in particular, all warnings, carefully.
 Of course, we're not responsible for any injuries or accidents.

 Let’s start.
 Be prepared, it's literally a lot of bullshit!